-Teacher Observation based on T-TESS: Teachers in the TIA Eligibility Band will receive a full evaluation including a formal observation by their campus principal or assistant principal.
-The numerical score for each of the 8 components in Domain II and III will be used to fulfill this component.
+Teacher Observation based on T-TESS: Teachers in the TIA Eligibility Band, who elect to pursue a designation, will receive a full evaluation including a formal observation by their principal, a domain 2 & 3 evaluation by a team of district administrators and 4 walk-throughs for domain 2 & 3.
+The results of the End of Year conference in domains 2 and 3 (average of all domain 2 & 3 scores) will be used to fulfill this component.

-Student Growth Measures: In 2024-2025, the growth measures used will be:
+Student Growth Measures: In 2023-2024, the growth measures used will be:

-- Grades K-8 Reading, Grades K-8 Math, 5-8 Science, Geometry, Algebra II, English III, English IV: MAP growth measures.
-Teachers ine the eligibility band administer MAP to all their students.
-If a teacher has students who take more than one MAP contents in the eligibility band, all growth scoreswill be used in the factoring of the designation components. - Algebra I, English I, English II: STAAR Academic Measure.
+- Grades 1 8 Reading, Grades 1- 8 Math, Biology: MAP growth measures.
+Teachers in the eligibility band administer MAP to all their students.
+If a teacher has students who take more than one MAP contents, all growth scores will be used in the factoring of the designation components. - Algebra I, English I, English II: STAAR Academic Measure.
 Teachers in the eligibility band administer STAAR EOC as scheduled by the state.
-The state calculates and provides Waxahachie ISD with the STAAR Academic Growth Measure.
+The state calculates and provides Waxahachie ISD with the STAAR Academic Measure.